akiko-pusu/redmine_issue_badge/README.md

 * Bug fix for #49.
 Badge is not working for user created from LDAP user.
 * Feature #52.
 Display background image when user’s assigned issue is empty.
 * PR #48.
 Add simplified Chinese translation file.
 Thank you so much, Steven.W!
 * Some code refactoring.
-Thanks to SideCI, I am very saved!
+Thanks to Sider (former SideCI), I am very saved!

 ### 0.0.5